 Relying on paper schedules creates a mess when one worker calls in sick.
 HR wastes a lot of time calling and texting employees, trying to get someone to cover an open shift.
 Last-minute changes lead to confusion, especially if a worker forgets to clock in or out for their shift

 How to do it:

-Invest in a software that automatically updates employees of schedule changes.
+Invest in an employee scheduling apps.
 Integrating your scheduling, time tracking, and payroll functions will allow you to automate your scheduling process.
 You will be able to catch at a glance when the work actually performed doesn’t match the schedule.

 How Can I Improve My Payroll Skills?

 If you’re an HR professional looking to improve your personal skills, consider investing in payroll training.
 Training will help you identify areas of inefficiency in your company’s payroll processing.
 It will give you a better idea of the big picture surrounding payroll.
 If your company uses a particular software, take some time to refresh yourself on the capabilities of that software.